MissVeronica/um-email-parse-shortcode/README.md

 Version 1.0.3 Code improvement

 ## Installation
-Download the zip file and install as a WP Plugin, activate the plugin.
+Download the zip file (Green button) and install as a WP Plugin, activate the plugin.